 A conductor is often paired with a particular performing group throughout many performances, guiding the artists through rehearsals and giving vocal feedback to shape the outcome of the musical piece.
-The exact nature of a director's duty and the traditions associated with it can vary from one venue to another, and even by the skill-level of the particular ensemble being directed, which can range from professionals to amateur artists.
-While some are expected to follow formal rules that dictate gestures, duties, and non-vocal nuances, others are allowed considerable freedom with their means of communicating artistic direction.
+The exact nature of a conductor's duties can vary from one venue to another, and are also determined by the skill-level of the particular ensemble being directed, which can range from professional to amateur.
+While some conductors are expected to follow formal rules that dictate gestures, duties, and non-vocal nuances, others are allowed considerable freedom with their means of communicating artistic direction.

 Being a conductor can be challenging and requires a deep understanding of musical theory beyond simple appreciation.
-Among many guidelines laid out by Sir Henry Wood in 1945, a background in musical performance is a must.
-Whether that is through obtaining a formal musical education at a university, or being educated through private instruction, preferably by an established musical director.
+Among many guidelines laid out by Sir Henry Wood in 1945, a background in musical performance is a must, whether that is through obtaining a formal musical education at a university, or being educated through private instruction preferably by an established musical director.

-The position requires a considerable amount of skill beyond musical comprehension, as well.
+The position requires a considerable amount of skill beyond musical comprehension as well.
 Firm leadership is required to keep the ensemble on cue and working together to convey the musical piece as a unified whole.
 Being able to quickly read and process sheet music at a glance is vital during the execution of a performance.
 Physically being able to follow through gestures quickly and consistently will help the artists understand how to pace and shape their individual responses.
 Also, the ability to hear the group in its entirety, but to still be able to pick out the pitch of individual instruments is very important to keeping the overall harmony.

-The workplace of a conductor can vary greatly, from a school classroom to world-renowned musical halls.
-In the instances of amateur performances, the performance venue may take place in the same environment as rehearsals, such as a church or recreation centre.
-As the director of a military band, the workplace may centre around a specific military base and requires the director to be an enlisted member.
+The workplace of a conductor can vary greatly, from a school classroom to a world-renowned music hall.
+In the instances of amateur performances, the performance venue may take place in the same environment as rehearsals, such as a church or a recreational centre.
+As a conductor of a military band, the workplace may centre around a specific military base and requires him or her to be an enlisted member.